safwanshamsir99/Covid19-Symptoms-Prediction/README.md

 ![streamlit_covid](static/streamlit_covid.PNG)

 ## Credits:
-Shout out to HEMANTH HARIKRISHNAN from Kaggle for the Symptoms and COVID Presence Dataset.
+Shout out to Hemanth Harikrishnan from Kaggle for the Symptoms and COVID Presence Dataset.
 Check out the dataset by clicking the link below. :smile:
 ### Dataset link
 [Symptoms and COVID Presence Dataset](https://www.kaggle.com/datasets/hemanthhari/symptoms-and-covid-presence)